Business.gov.nl

 • employees with a disability who are relocated to your company

-To apply for LKV, you need an LKV target group statement.
-Your employee can request the LKV target group statement (in Dutch) from UWV or authorise you.
-With the target group statement, your new employee shows that they are in the target group register (in Dutch).
 As soon as you have an LKV target group statement from your employee, you can arrange the application for the LKV with the payroll tax return.
-The Dutch Tax and Customs Administration will automatically pay you the LKV after the end of the calendar year.
-Check the Payroll Taxes Handbook (in Dutch) of the Tax Administration under 'Wage cost benefits' to see whether you are entitled to a wage cost benefit.
+The Tax Administration will automatically pay you the LKV after the end of the calendar year.
+Check the Payroll Taxes Handbook (in Dutch) of the Tax Administration under 'Loonkostenvoordelen' to see whether you are entitled to a wage cost benefit.

 Reduce your wage costs through the low-income benefit (LIV)

 The low-income benefit (lage-inkomensvoordeel, LIV) is a contribution towards your wage costs.
-You will receive the LIV if your employee works at least 1,248 hours on an annual basis and has an average hourly wage between 100% and 125% of the minimum wage.
+You will receive the LIV if your employee works at least 1,248 hours on an annual basis and has an average hourly wage between 100% and 104% of the minimum wage.
 This allowance makes it easier for low-wage workers to find work.
-The Tax and Customs Administration will automatically pay you the LIV after the end of the calendar year.
-Read more about the LIV under 'Loonkostenvoordelen' (wage cost benefits) in the Tax and Customs Administration's Handbook on Payroll Taxes (in Dutch).

-The Tax Administration will automatically pay you the youth LIV after the end of the calendar year.
+The Tax Administration will automatically pay you the LIV after the end of the calendar year.
+Read more about the LIV under 'Loonkostenvoordelen' (wage cost benefits) in the Tax Administration's Handbook on Payroll Taxes (in Dutch).

-Get wage dispensation through the job agreement
+Get wage dispensation through the Participation Act

 Are you hiring an employee who falls under the Participation Act?
 And who, due to an occupational limitation, produces less than an employee without an occupational limitation?
-Then you can apply for a wage dispensation from the municipality where your employee is registered.
-You pay the wage in accordance with the collective labour agreement or in any case the statutory minimum wage.
+Then you can apply for a wage dispensation (in Dutch) from the municipality where your employee is registered.
+You pay the wage in accordance with the collective labour agreement, or in any case the statutory minimum wage.
 You will receive a maximum of 70% of the minimum wage and part of the employer's contributions from the municipality.
+The condition is that you pay wages according to the collective agreement or at least the statutory minimum wage.

-Do not pay wages during a trial placement
+Offer a trial placement

 You can offer a trial placement to someone who is on social assistance or who is entitled to benefits from UWV.
 They can gain work experience during this trial placement.
 A trial placement is for 2 months, and the employee keeps their benefits.
 That means you do not have to pay any wages.
-The condition is that you intend to offer the employee an employment contract of at least 6 months afterwards.
-UWV must give permission for a trial placement.
-Read more about the trial placement (in Dutch) on UWV.nl.

-A no-risk policy is intended for employees with an occupational disability or illness and for employees from the jobs agreement target group.
-This means that if they become ill, you can receive sickness benefit from UWV for these employees.
+A no-risk policy (in Dutch) is intended for employees with an occupational disability or illness, and employees from the jobs agreement target group.
+This means that if they become ill, you can receive sickness benefits from UWV (in Dutch) for these employees.
+You do not have to pay a higher premium for the Sickness Benefits Act.
+Nor if your employee receives WIA benefits.
 This will compensate you for the costs of continued payment of wages in the event of illness.
-Read more about the conditions for a no-risk policy (in Dutch) on UWV.nl.

 Request wage dispensation for an employee with a Wajong benefit